olivierdalang/CadInput/README.md

 ## Technical notes

 The plugin relies on several hacks to work, since (afaik) the current QGIS API :
 - does not allow to hook into MapCanvas mouse events
 - does not allow numerical input for tools in scene coordinates
 - does not allow to restrict background snapping on Vertexes or Segments only
+- does not allow free drawing on the mapcanvas

-### MapCanvas mouseEvents hack
+### MapCanvas mouseEvents hack (improved since plugin's v0.2)

-To be able to capture the mouseEvents of the MapCanvas, the plugin adds a QWidget as child of the mapCanvas.
+To be able to capture the mouseEvents of the MapCanvas, the plugin installs an eventFilter on it.
-That QWidget will recieve all mouseEvents, process them (constraining cursor position), and finally send them to the mapCanvas.
-A drawback is that there is a "double cursor", the native QGIS cursor, and a CadInput-specific cursor, inducing a little bit of confusion.

 ### Tools numeric input hack